andelf/tronpy/docs/contract.rst

 Smart Contract
 ==============

-Smart contract is the key feature of TRON network.
+Smart contract are the key feature of TRON network.
 Creating and interacting with smart contract are made easy by TronPy.

 Calling smart contract
 ----------------------

-There are two types of smart contract call, `const call` and `trigger call`.
+There are two types of smart contract calls, `const call` and `trigger call`.
 For a `const call`, the contract method must be marked `pure` or `view`.
 And the calling result will be returned immediately.

 While the `trigger call` is just a type of system contract call, you sign the calling transaction, and broadcast it.